 Tesla Model 3

-The Model 3 launched in the US in 2016 as the affordable alternative to the Model S. Tesla recently began taking preorders in the UK and Europe from early 2019.
+The Model 3 launched in the US in 2016 as the affordable alternative to the Model S, with prices now dropping to make it the most affordable Tesla.
+It is also available in the UK and across Europe.

 - Standard Range Plus: RWD, 240 miles, 0-62mph in 5.3 seconds, partial premium interior